yaoyunhui/bootstrap/site/content/docs/4.3/migration.md

 - Responsive gutter classes can be used to control the gutter width in as well horizontal, vertical or both directions.
 - The gutter width is now set in `rem` and slightly increased from `30px` to `2rem` (32px).
 - Better nesting support.
 A `.row` class can now be used as a direct child of another `.row`.
+- The bullet points and padding from `<ul class="row">`s are removed by default, so no need to add `.list-unstyled` anymore.

 ## Content, Reboot, etc